blingusblongus/service-now-custom-component-setup/README.md

 ## Short Version
 1. Follow [Dan's instructions](https://creator-dna.com/blog/macos-setup), at which point you should be able to deploy a static component to your instance.
 2. Define the UI Builder sidebar fields by adding a 'properties' array to `now-ui.json`.
-3. Connect these properties to the state of the component by adding a 'properties' object (with `propertyName: { default: 'default value' }` in the createElement() function in the component's `index.js` file.
+3. Connect these properties to the state of the component by adding a 'properties' object (with `propertyName: { default: 'default value' }` in the createCustomElement() function in the component's `index.js` file.
 4. Reference passed in properties inside components by with `const { properties } = state`
 5. Set up an Effect to query the ServiceNow REST api using the passed-in properties
 6. Connect that effect with the appropriate action and action handler (probably `{ COMPONENT_RENDERED } = actionTypes`, with actionTypes imported from '@service-now/core-ui`)